The importance behind content workflow transparency

 - Centralize team discussion and collaboration

-You need transparency and accountability in your content process.
+You need transparency and accountability.
 When the system breaks down and people want answers, your ability to provide them is directly proportionate to how well you can see inside the process.